Introduction

 Lambda Templates

-The Lua or JavaScript code in a lambda will typically orchestrate native low-level modules that are either built into the agent (to support networking, local storage, and IoT busses), or that are provided by WASM modules built by you and deployed to the agent alongside the Lambda.
+Lambdas that are written in Lua or JavaScript can bundle WASM support libraries, and interact with them using a language binding for Wasmer that is built into the edge agent.
+The Lua or JavaScript code would typically orchestrate native low-level modules that are either built into the agent (to support networking, local storage, and IoT busses), or that are provided by WASM modules built by you and deployed to the agent alongside the Lambda.

 Running on a device